osg-htc/docs/docs/data/xrootd-authorization.md

 Here we assume that your storage path is `/data/xrootdfs`.

 !!! note
-    Specific paths need to be specified _before_ generic paths; e.g, this does not work:
+    Specific paths need to be specified _before_ generic paths; e.g., this does not work:

             u * rl /data/xrootdfs -rl /data/xrootdfs/private